-Just as with the Volt-Var modes defined in Phase 1, it is proposed that inverters may accept and store multiple Volt-Watt curve configurations, each constituting a Volt-Watt "Mode".
-In this way, an inverter may be commanded to change from one Watts-Voltage Mode to another by simply setting the desired preconfigured mode to "active".
-Different inverters may have specific tailored curve shapes for a given mode, but all may be addressed in a single broadcast or multicast command to change the Volt-Watt mode.
+Just as with the Volt-Var modes defined in Phase 1, it is proposed that inverters may accept and store

+- be commanded to change from one Watts-Voltage Mode to another by simply setting the desired pre- - configured mode to "active".
+Different inverters may have specific tailored curve shapes for a given mode, - 800 but all may be addressed in a single broadcast or multicast command to change the Volt-Watt mode.
-There are multiple scenarios in which different Volt-Watt modes may be desired.
-For example, a DER that is sometimes connected near the sourcing substation, and sometimes at the end of the line due to distribution switching, might be best managed with different settings in each of the two conditions.
-"Mode" settings may help prepare smart inverters for integration with advanced distribution automation systems.
-Another example may be intentional islanding, where different settings for the inverter are desired when operating as part of an island.

-This "Mode" concept is facilitated by adding to the list of configuration parameters listed in Table 9, a "Mode number" (unique ID for the mode) and a single global field for the "Currently Active Watt Produced-Voltage Mode".
+801 There are multiple scenarios in which different Volt-Watt modes may be desired.
+For example, a DER that is

+- sometimes connected near the sourcing substation, and sometimes at the end of the line due to distribution - switching, might be best managed with different settings in each of the two conditions.
+"Mode" settings may - 804 help prepare smart inverters for integration with advanced distribution automation systems.
+Another - example may be intentional islanding, where different settings for the inverter are desired when operating aspart of an island. - This "Mode" concept is facilitated by adding to the list of configuration parameters listed in Table 9, a "Mode number" (unique ID for the mode) and a single global field for the "Currently Active Watt Produced-Voltage Mode".

-10.3.5 Scheduling Volt-Watt Modes
+810 10.3.5 Scheduling Volt-Watt Modes